ricardoom/dominotrono/content/portfolio/nypl-design-toolkit.md

   {{< section_header level="2" text="Components" >}}
     {{< copy_wrapper
       class=" details-grid__twentyWords copy-block__left" >}}
      Broadly speaking, the guiding principle in our design was to remove as much guesswork a developer might have concerning design, structure, or behavior.
 The final product culminated in two avenues for implementation.
-The first method being via an NPM module install.
+The first method is via an NPM module install.
 Which could then be integrated into a given application.
-Another way to use the Design Toolkit is by compiling the SASS file.
-And then copy and pasting individual instances of a component into one's app.
+Another way to use the Design Toolkit is by compiling the Sass file.
+Then copy and paste the individual instance of a component into one's app.
     {{< /copy_wrapper>}}

         {{< image_cld